Binary Tree in Action (Construction)

 };

 The code is very similar to the previous two problems.
-Let's think about why the binary tree reconstructed from preorder and postorder traversal results might not be unique.
+While reading the code, you can think about why the answer is not unique with preorder and postorder.

 int leftRootVal = preorder[preStart + 1];

-We assume that the second element in the preorder traversal is the root of the left subtree.
-However, the left subtree could actually be null, making this element the root of the right subtree instead.
-Since we can't determine this with certainty, the final result is not unique.
+We assume the second element in preorder is the root of the left subtree.
+But actually, the left subtree could be empty, then this element is the root of the right subtree.
+Since we can't know for sure, the answer is not unique.

-Thus, the problem of reconstructing a binary tree from preorder and postorder traversal results is resolved.
+Now, we have solved the problem of restoring a binary tree from preorder and postorder traversal.

-To echo the previous discussion, constructing a binary tree usually involves a "divide and conquer" approach: constructing the entire tree = root node + constructing the left subtree + constructing the right subtree.
-First, find the root node, then use the root node's value to identify the elements of the left and right subtrees, and recursively construct the left and right subtrees.
+To sum up, constructing a binary tree usually uses the "divide the problem" idea: build the whole tree = root node + build left subtree + build right subtree.
+First find the root, then use the root's value to find the left and right subtree elements, then build them recursively.

 Related Problems